 Think of Salesforce Administrators as your trusted advisors on all things Salesforce.
 They are a vital bridge between business and technology.

 To find work as an admin, you must prepare and study, and then pass the Salesforce Certified Administrator exam.
-Absolute beginners kick things off by learning what the Salesforce platform is and what it does, and then build on that learning in a series of engaging modules.
-We estimate that it takes around 115–125 hours of study and preparation to pass.
+Absolute beginners kick things off by learning what the Salesforce platform is and what it does, and then build on that knowledge in a series of engaging modules.
+We estimate that it takes around 115–125 hours of study and to pass.